INF554/project-teampeace/transcript.md

 - This was done to grab the attention of the user initially and maintain the interest of the user long enough till they can explore novel and complex visualizations.

-Explain choice of forms, how you optimized the visual queries and user interaction and how your work is original:
+(choice2.svg)Explain choice of forms, how you optimized the visual queries and user interaction and how your work is original:

 - Made use of bar charts and maps together to show the multilevel, multidimensional visualization of information.
 - Users can easily explore MIDs, Wars and Trade datasets with a single click and find patterns, relations between these entities.